LoM-333/QGLearn/README.md

 ## References
 We adapted the methods of various literature and existing work to compile the skills necessary for the creation of this project.
 <br>
-Deeteeee. “[Godot University](www.youtube.com/playlist?list=PLrT2fbyJrAIctd7zNUsdPakIllX2lhrzo).”
-YouTube, Sept.
+Deeteeee. “[Godot University](https://www.youtube.com/playlist?list=PLrT2fbyJrAIctd7zNUsdPakIllX2lhrzo).” *YouTube*, Sept.
 2024.
 Accessed 30 July 2025.